ibm-ecm/automation-mobile-capture/README.md

 To install AMC for installation purposes read the [AMC Deployment Guide]()

-## Sizing and requirements for dnterprise deployment
+## Sizing and requirements for Enterprise deployment

 Check the [Sizing] section in the [Installation and Deployment Guire]()